← posts

 Introduction

-I’ve been using Claude Code as part of my development workflow for a few months now.
-It’s Anthropic’s CLI tool that gives Claude direct access to your terminal, filesystem, and editor.
-Rather than copy-pasting code into a chat window, it operates directly in your project.
-This is just an example of how I use it day to day and how it’s become useful to me.
+I’ve been using Claude Code as a regular part of my development workflow for a few months now.
+It’s Anthropic’s CLI tool that gives Claude access to your terminal, filesystem, and editor.
+Instead of copy-pasting code in and out of a chat window, it works directly in your project.
+These are just some notes on how I use it day to day and where it’s actually been useful.

 Setup

 Claude Code is configured through a settings.json file and per-project CLAUDE.md files.
-The settings file controls permissions (which tools it can use without asking) and which plugins are enabled.
-Here’s a trimmed version of mine:
+The settings file controls permissions (EG. which tools it can run without asking) and which plugins are enabled.
+Here’s a trimmed-down version of mine:

 {